bbatsov/metaredux/_posts/2021-07-31-back-to-linux.md

 - The need to reinstall XCode after each macOS upgrade.
 - Almost every major OS upgrade breaks Homebrew or some tool that I use (like Karabiner, a keyboard remapping utility).
 - macOS ships by default with Emacs 22.
 That's not a typo.
 As noted above there are plenty of outdated Unix tools that ship with macOS.
+- Docker consumes a lot more resources on macOS than it does on Linux.
 - Cheap tricks to obscure some problems, like hiding the remaining battery life estimation.

 I can go on, but I'll stop at this point.
 I hope you get the idea.

+Don't get me wrong - macOS is still a good environment for most software engineers, but that's mostly due to macOS's Unix roots and the fantastic user community and Apple can take little credit for anything good that has happened on the development experience front in recent years.

 ## The New Hardware